zanshin/dotfiles/nvim/README.md

 # Neovim Configuration

 ## Background
-I've been using some form of vi/vim/neovim since 1997.
-Around 2008, when I started using Octopress for my website, I started customizing vim setup.
-The oldest commit in my dotfiles repository that mentions vim is from November 14, 2011.
-The initial neovim commit is from December 17, 2015.
-For a while I maintained both a vim and a neovim configuration, but over time the vim configuration became stale as it was no longer being maintained.
+I've been using some form of Vi/Vim/Neovim since 1997.
+Around 2008, when I started using Octopress for my website, I started customizing my Vim setup.
+The oldest commit in my dotfiles repository that mentions Vim is from November 14, 2011.
+The initial Neovim commit is from December 17, 2015.
+For a while I maintained both a Vim and a Neovim configuration, but over time the Vim configuration became stale as it was no longer being maintained.

 Over the past few weeks I have been working on converting my Neovim configuration to use Lua.
 A